hoangduytranuk/blender_manual/blender_docs/manual/render/output/settings.rst

    Adds the correct file extensions per file type to the output files.
 Cache Result
    Saves the rendered image and passes to a multi-layer EXR file in temporary location on your hard drive.
-   This allows the compositor to read these to improve performance, especially for heavy compositing.
+   This allows the compositor to read these to improve the performance, especially for heavy compositing.
-Output Format
+File Format
    Choose the file format to save to.
 Based on which format is used, other options such as channels, bit depth and compression level are available.

-   For rendering out to images see: :ref:`saving images <bpy.types.ImageFormatSettings>`, for rendering to videos see :doc:`rendering to videos </render/output/video>`.
+   For rendering out to images see: :ref:`saving images <bpy.types.ImageFormatSettings>`, for rendering to videos see :doc:`rendering to videos </render/output/file_formats>`.
 Color Mode
    Choose the color format to save the image to.
    Note that *RGBA* will not be available for all image formats.